KeepFloyding/wikiNLPpy/README.md

 This is done by using the runAll.py file in the usingModel folder.
 The inputs are the wiki file, the bigram model, a text file of themes to examine and a folder that contains csvs of data.

+Main Inputs:
+1) A trained Word2Vec model
+2) A trained phrase colocation model (trained to find bigrams)
+3) A .txt file that has a list of all the themes that need to be investigated
+4) A folder with CSVs, where each CSV represents a key and a sample of text to analyse

+The interests (or themes) are defined in a seperate text file and the similarity of each word in the second column of the csv is used.

 ```
 # INPUTS
 modelFile='[/path/to/wikiModel].vector'